 Yeast and Brewer’s yeast.

-Honey, maple syrup and unprocessed sugars – not to exceed 5% of your daily food intake.
+Honey, maple syrup and unprocessed sugars – typically in small amounts.

 Does The AIP Diet Work